carmencchow/bellabeat_casestudy/README.md

 <br>

-Beginning with the first scatterplot, we can see a strong positive correlation between minutes of vigorous activity and total calories burned.
-We can expect people who spend more time participating in vigorou s activity to generally burn more calories throughout the day.
-Although  not as strong, the positive correlation continues even for light activities.
-With sedentary behavior, the positive correlation experiences a marked downtown after 1000 minutes sedentary activity.
+Beginning with the first scatterplot, we see a strong positive correlation between minutes of vigorous activity and total calories burned.
+We can expect people who spend more time participating in vigorous activity to burn more calories throughout the day.
+Although  the correlation is not as strong, a positive relationship also exists for light activities.
+Surprisingly, the correlation between sedentary minutes and calories burned only appears negative after 1,000 minutes of sedentary activity.

-Since the WHO’s recommendation calls for <b>150 to 300 minutes of moderate to vigorous aerobic activity per week</b>, we'll create a `moderate_vigorous_minutes` variable that combines fairly active and very active minutes together.
-We’ll plot a histogram to show the frequency of moderate to vigorous minutes over the span of a month.
-We'll also view the updated summary statistics to include this new column.
+Since the WHO’s recommendation calls for <b>150 to 300 minutes of moderate to vigorous aerobic activity per week</b>, we'll create a `moderate_vigorous_minutes` variable that combines fairly active and very active minutes.
+We’ll plot a histogram to show the frequency of moderate to vigorous minutes over the span of a month and review the updated summary statistics to include this new column.

 ```
  very_active_minutes moderate_vigorous_minutes